 It is not critical to healthcare that only individuals with some imaginary cut-off level of intelligence should have access to medical education.
 That would be like a eugenics movement.
 High intelligence may be an asset for ambitious individuals but medical education is about having uniform minimum standards as prescribed by the Medical Council of India.
 This is probably why there is no reservation in medical exit exams.
 There are fixed benchmarks for earning an MBBS or MD degree, irrespective of social class.
 Despite knowing this, some doctors are unable to shed their cynicism towards all SC/ST/OBC doctors.
 Another potential source for development of such mind-sets could be coaching centres for undergraduate/postgraduate medical entrance examinations who magnify the amplitude of “competition” to unforgiving levels.

-Institutionalization of caste and meritocratic ideologies have eroded social cohesiveness.
+The Greater Purpose of Reservation: Institutionalization of caste and meritocratic ideologies have eroded social cohesiveness.
 Despite being a rational and progressive policy for social equity, quota based reservation is facing challenges because it is often poorly understood by most people.
 Reservation is a social privilege.
 Some general category doctors think of reservation as a set of circumstances that SC/ST/ OBC doctors are exploiting for self maximization without any principle or regard.
 Some SC/ST/OBC doctors tend to feel bad about acknowledging the “social privilege” because that might make them look less intelligent or deserving.
 This is a fundamental problem with meritocratic mindsets.
 It is too individual centric and defies socialism, an entity in the preamble to the Constitution of India.

 Reservation has a bigger purpose of representation in services.
 It dynamic nature serves to constantly reshuffle people in political and administrative power so that class monopolies are avoided.
 The quota system is dynamic in the sense that it is not caste-based (caste being only an identifier) and applies to conglomerations of classes (scheduled castes, scheduled tribes, and other backward classes) where there is internal contesting amongst members (of different castes) for a position in services.
 This is an important concept to imbibe because reservation of appointments or posts in favour of any class of citizens is neither an opportunity (in the sense of an exploitable set of circumstances without any principle or regard) nor a redistributive strategy.
 Though reservation appears to a static entity in terms of quota percentage, heterogeneous nature of SC/ST/OBC population in India makes it sublime policy tool.
 A contentious matter in this regard is the interpretation of reservation as a tool for ensuring social justice.
 Though article 46 of the constitution mandates that the state will protect “weaker” sections from social injustice, the basis for reservation is made clear in Article 16 (4) of the constitution which states that “nothing in this article shall prevent the State from making any provision for the reservation of appointments or posts in favor of any backward class of citizens which, in the opinion of the State, is not adequately represented in the services under the State”.
 It clarifies that reservation is a social privilege for certain sections of society (that comes with a constitutional duty to represent) rather than a chance for personal advancement, progress or profit.
 India is like a consociationalist state.
 Proportionality in political representation and civil service appointments alongwith a minority veto in central to upholding democracy in a massively heterogenous state14.